 In June 2012, I organised the EBEN (European Business Ethics Network) annual research conference here at Newcastle University.
 It was attended by delegates from 23 countries.
 Arising from this, I am currently editing, with Professor Chris Cowton, a special edition of 'Business ethics: a European review' on research methods in business ethics research.

-I have been an external examiner for PhD examinations on several occasions: University of Sunderland (twice), University of Tasmania (twice), De Montfort University (twice), Kingston University, Northumbria University, Aberdeen University, Nottingham University, University of Bath, Open University, Latrobe University
+I have been an external examiner for PhD examinations on several occasions: University of Sunderland (twice), University of Tasmania (twice), De Montfort University (twice), Kingston University, Northumbria University, Aberdeen University, Nottingham University, University of Bath, Open University, Latrobe University, Flinders University.

 PhD: Ann-Marie Sidhu on the Clean Development Mechanism in Malaysia.
-Ann Marie was previously a staff member at Newcastle but now lives in KL and is an academic at Sunway University.
+Ann Marie was previously a staff member at Newcastle but now lives in KL and is an academic at Heriot-Watt University in Malaysia.

 PhD.
 Chris Soan.
 Chris is a lecturer in the business school and is examining accountability in employee-owned and co-operative organisations.